Elyra

 Canary reload (zero-bad-deploy)

-Add --canary (or [reload] canary = true) and a reload rolls one worker first, watches it for a few seconds, and only rolls the rest if it stays healthy (alive, no error spike).
-If the new code is broken, the reload aborts — one worker is affected instead of the whole fleet, and the master logs an alert:
+Add --canary (or [reload] canary = true) and a reload rolls one worker first, watches it, and only rolls the rest if it stays healthy.
+If the new code is broken the rollout aborts, and the failed canary is drained so it stops serving traffic at all:

 TLS